yliess86/PhDThesis/thesis.md

 This chapter discusses the main contributions of this thesis dissertation in relation to the related work presented in the previous chapter (see @sec:III).

 Section @sec:IV.1 presents a recipe for generating clean datasets for the task of automatic colorization based on a synthetic pipeline [@hati_2019; @hati_2023].
-The linearts and color hint maps are generated from original illustrations scrapped online and manually filtered for their perceptieve quality and consistancy.
+The linearts and color hint maps are generated from original illustrations scrapped online and manually filtered for their perceptive quality and consistancy.
 The same pipeline is used with minor modification throuhought the three approaches proposed in sections @sec:IV.2, @sec:IV.3, and @sec:IV.4.

 Section @sec:IV.2 introduces PaintsTorch [@hati_2019]; a double +gan generator that improves generation quality compared to previous work while allowing realtime interaction with the end user.
 It demonstrates the impact and the necessity of cleaner and specialized datasets, but also introduces a double generator to enforce consistency in the lineart and help the network untangle its internal representation.
 The resulting colorizations are more consistent, robust, and visually pleasing in comparison to previous methods.